Event Manager Resume Guide + Tips + Example

 2. Personal statement

 A professional summary, also known as a personal statement, is a concise, three-to-five-sentence statement that tells the hiring manager who you are and what you offer.
-An event manager resume summary must include job-relevant skills and one or two notable accomplishments, and it should touch on how long you’ve been in the industry.
+An event manager resume summary must include job-relevant skills and it should touch on how long you’ve been in the industry.
 If you are just starting out in your career, it’s better to write a resume objective for an event manager instead.

 3. Skills